-Violinist and composer.
-Studied classical and Arabic music in the Damascus conservatory.
-Shalan masters both genres playing and composing.
-Wrote and arranged music for a plenty of orchestras, ensembles, singers, films and TV shows.
+Syrian/Belgian violinist and composer.
+Studied Western classical music and Arabic music at the Conservatory of Damascus, and later Turkish music at Codarts University of Arts.
+Shalan masters those genres playing and composing.
+He wrote and arranged music for a plenty of orchestras, ensembles, singers, films and TV shows.

-Plays among others with GFVP (Gent Folk Violin Project), Olla vogala, EPO (Expat Philharmonic Orchestra), Jiraan and Damast Duo.
+Plays among others with GFVP (Gent Folk Violin Project), Olla vogala, EPO (Expat Philharmonic Orchestra) and Damast Duo.

 Former member of: The Syrian National Symphony Orchestra, The National Orchestra of Arabic Music and Damascus Chamber Orchestra.

 Performer, composer, improviser and academician originally from the Istanbul\Turkey.
 She studied at Yıldız Technical University, Art and Design Faculty, the Department of Music and Performing Arts in Istanbul and later on at Codarts, University of Arts Rotterdam and is currently an external PhD researcher in Cultural Musicology department at University of Amsterdam, and she works for the theater Wees Onzichtbaar and Oogentroots.

 She was awarded the First Prize at the Young Instrumentalists Competition held in memory of Tanburi Cemil Bey at the 100th anniversary of his death by Turkish Ministry of Culture.

 She collaborated with Naseer Shamma, Kudsi Erguner, Martin Fonds, Bart Schneemann, Julian Schneemann, Sokratis Sinopoulos, Eric van der Westen, Johan van der Linden, Wilmar de Visser, Alex Simu, Sjahin During, Orville Breeveld and others.